Police: 2 killed, 5 injured in shooting at Los Angeles park - NewsBreak

 LOS ANGELES — (AP) — Two people were killed and at least five others were injured after gunfire erupted Sunday at a Los Angeles park where a car show was being held.

 The LA Police Department said the shooting occurred around 3:50 p.m. at Peck Park in LA's San Pedro neighborhood.
-The LAPD tweeted it was not an active shooter situation but provided no more information.
+The LAPD tweeted it wasn't an active shooter situation but provided no more information.

 LAPD Capt.
 Kelly Muniz said during a news conference that the casualties were reported at the baseball diamond.
 Police have not identified the victims.